 The YWCA of Minneapolis Women's Triathlon is our most-popular athletic event of the year, featuring a 500-yard swim, a 15.5-mile bike segment and a 5-kilometer run, held at beautiful Lake Nokomis in Minneapolis.
 In 2015, a new SuperSprint option was added that includes a 200-yard swim, a 7.3-mile bike, and a 1-mile run/walk.

-On August 17, 2014, more than 1,200 women will participate in a race dedicated to celebrating the strength in all women: the Seventh Annual YWCA of Minneapolis Women's Triathlon.
-More than 3,500 spectators will be on hand to witness the race, and more than 300 volunteers will make sure that all aspects run smoothly.
+The third weekend in August each year, more than 1,200 women participate in a race dedicated to celebrating the strength in all women: Annual YWCA of Minneapolis Women's Triathlon.
+More than 3,500 spectators witness the race, and more than 300 volunteers make sure that all aspects run smoothly.